 Faculty from the education department have participated in professional development on the use of digital technology in the classroom.
 Professional development included working directly with public school principals to address better and stronger emphasis on digital technology.
-Students have participate in professional development as well.
+Students have participated in professional development as well.
+A technology training is held during the final seminar course during Clinical Practice II.
+Students are able to use what they have learned in their current role as student teacher.
 Students have the opportunity to be actively engaged in the training.
-Students are evaluated on technology usage as well as compelte pre and post surveys on their understanding of teachnology usage in the classroom.
+Students are evaluated on technology usage as well as completing pre and post surveys on their understanding of teachnology usage in the classroom.